UCLH-DHCT/emap/core/dev/design_choices.md

 - Requires more thought on configuration

+## Options for allowing self-invoked caching calls to be intercepted

+### Self-reference as a Spring @resource

+In Spring versions < 2.6, this circular reference was allowed and works as long as you only use if after the bean has been fully initialised.
+Spring versions >= 2.6 throw an error so this is not a workable solution

+### Using AspectJ to intercept internal method calls

+#### Pros

+- No change required to the classes which implement the @Cachable methods

+#### Cons

+- Configuration of AspectJ seems like it would take a reasonable amount of work, seems like it may require adding an extra JVM argument when we run the application.
+- Would add an extra layer of complexity to understanding our application configuration

+### Using a cache delegate

+We could create an internal Spring bean which has the cache methods to intercept defined, then call the cache methods using the public Spring bean class, effectively not calling self-invoked caching methods.

+#### Pros

+- Does not affect the configuration and may even reduce the number of fields required in the public Spring beans.

+#### Cons

+- Internal classes within the same file will add some overhead to understanding the code-base.
+- Not sure if there is a way to make a shared interface for all cache delegates

 ## Decision

-Caffeine caching with expireAfterWrite and maximumSize in application.properties.
+- Caffeine caching with expireAfterWrite and maximumSize in application.properties.
-Caching disabled in testing as registering and creating new cache for each test adds ~50% run time
+- Caching disabled in testing as registering and creating new cache for each test adds ~50% run time
+- Use of an internal delegate cache class to allow method calls to be intercepted

 ## Consequences